Inulin

 Inulins are a group of naturally occurring polysaccharides produced by many types of plants, industrially most often extracted from chicory.
-The inulins belong to a class of dietary fibers known as fructans.
 Inulin is used by some plants as a means of storing energy and is typically found in roots or rhizomes.
 Most plants that synthesize and store inulin do not store other forms of carbohydrate such as starch.

-In the United States in 2018, the Food and Drug Administration approved inulin as a dietary fiber ingredient used to improve the nutritional value of manufactured food products.
+The inulins belong to a class of dietary fiber known as fructans.
+In 2018, the United States Food and Drug Administration approved inulin as a dietary fiber ingredient used to improve the nutritional value of manufactured food products.
 Using inulin to measure kidney function is the "gold standard" for comparison with other means of estimating glomerular filtration rate.

 Origin and history

 Inulin is a natural storage carbohydrate present in more than 36,000 species of plants, including agave, wheat, onion, bananas, garlic, asparagus, Jerusalem artichoke, and chicory.
 For these plants, inulin is used as an energy reserve and for regulating cold resistance.
 Because it is soluble in water, it is osmotically active.
 Certain plants can change the osmotic potential of their cells by changing the degree of polymerization of inulin molecules by hydrolysis.
 By changing osmotic potential without changing the total amount of carbohydrate, plants can withstand cold and drought during winter periods.

 Inulin was discovered in 1804 by German scientist Valentin Rose.
-He found “a peculiar substance” from Inula helenium roots by boiling-water extraction.
-In the 1920s, Irvine used chemical methods such as methylation to study the molecular structure of inulin, and he designed the isolation method for this new anhydrofructose.
+He found "a peculiar substance" from Inula helenium roots by boiling-water extraction.
+In the 1920s, J. Irvine used chemical methods such as methylation to study the molecular structure of inulin, and he designed the isolation method for this new anhydrofructose.
 During studies of renal tubules in the 1930s, researchers searched for a substance that could serve as a biomarker that is not reabsorbed or secreted after introduction into tubules.
-Richards introduced inulin because of its high molecular weight and its resistance to enzymes.
+A. N. Richards introduced inulin because of its high molecular weight and its resistance to enzymes.
 Inulin is used to determine glomerular filtration rate of the kidneys.